ibm-cloud-docs/codeengine/configmap-secret-referencing.md

     ```
     {: screen}

-3. Set an environment variable on a job definition to reference the full `mydatabasesec` secret.
+3. Set an environment variable on a job to reference the full `mydatabasesec` secret.
 Use the `--env-from-secret NAME` option where `NAME` specifies to reference the full secret.
 Because the `busybox` image does not print any output by default, the `-c env` command option specifies to print all the environment variables in the container.

     ```
-    ibmcloud ce jobdef create -n demo -i busybox -c env --env-from-secret mydatabasesec
+    ibmcloud ce job create -n demo -i busybox -c env --env-from-secret mydatabasesec
     ```
     {: pre}

-4. (Optional) View the details of the `demo` job definition.
+4. (Optional) View the details of the `demo` job.
 The output displays the full reference to the `mydatabasesec` secret.

     ```
-    ibmcloud ce jobdef get -n demo
+    ibmcloud ce job get -n demo
     ```
     {: pre}

     **Example output**

     ```
-    Command 'jobdef get' performed successfully.
     ...

     Containers: